keijack/python-simple-http-server/README.md

     server.start(prefer_coroutine=True)
 ```

+After doing this, all your controller, including the one you define using `async def` or not will run in a seperated thread.
+If this parameter set to False, each of the request will run in a thread.

+*Notice: Please do not defind you wesocker handler to be `async`*

 ## Logger

 The default logger is try to write logs to the screen, you can specify the logger handler to write it to a file.